DimaUClab/StELa_Input_Files/md_input_files/MD_Notes.md

 Coulombic interactions were treated with with PME algorithm while non-bonded interactions used the Verlet cutoff scheme

+Random seeds are generated with GROMACS and listed from the .log files below:
 *SEED NUMBERS*:
 # COBYS SEEDS